SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/describe_sessions.rst

      - Type
      - Example
    * - ``start_time``
-     - Displays the name of the database.
+     - Displays the start time of the session.
      - Date
      - 02-05-2022 15:23:48
    * - ``database``